A new ingredient has turned the Coalition Brewing tasting room into a classroom lately.

 Hops and cannabis are the closest relatives of one another in the family cannabaceae.
 If you were only to look at the terpene profile from a plant you may not even be able to discern the species.
 Myrcene, humulene, linalool, limonene, terpinolene, alpha-pinene, beta-caryophyllene are all found in both hops and cannabis species.

 This common lineage originally inspired the brewers at Coalition to look into the possibility of using hemp (cannabis with less than .3% THC) as a supplement to flavor their beers.

 “The plants are so interwoven,” Coalition’s Elan Walsky said.
 “Although they have so many of the same terpenes, both plants create unique flavors and it’s been fun having a new palette to create with.
 For so long it was varying yeast, water and hops.”

 Walsky said that when Coalition began to look for a terpene provider, True Terpenes was the obvious choice.
 True Terpenes strain profiles are cannabis-free and botanically-derived from plants such as clove, citrus or lemon grass which have been formulated to replicate the profiles originally found in the cannabis plant.

 “True Terpenes has been such an amazing part of this project,” Walsky said.
 “With (their) openness about sourcing and purity as well as the information they provide.
 We knew we could trust their products and at the same time they were as excited about our beer as we were.”

 You can find Coalition’s Certified and their Pineapple Upside Down featuring True Terpenes’ Pineapple Express strain profile at a variety of bars, restaurants and retailers throughout Oregon.
-Visit their website for information on where to try these True Terpenes infused beers.
+Find them on Instagram for information on where to try these True Terpenes infused beers.